ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 When displaying the free-form text of "j" and "o", the browser MUST NOT make any of those elements into actionable (clickable) links and these fields need to be rendered as text, not as HTML.
+The contact details of "c" can be made into clickable links to provide a convenient way for users to initiate voice calls.

 An attacker might inject (or modify) the EDE EXTRA-TEXT field with a DNS proxy or DNS forwarder that is unaware of EDE.
 Such a DNS proxy or